 Customers traveling with a lap child may add this information to their reservation when booking online at jetblue.com.
-If you would like to add a lap child to an existing reservation, please call us at 1-800-JETBLUE (538-2583) to provide JetBlue with the name and birthdate of the lap child.
+If you would like to add a lap child to an existing reservation, please call us at 1-800-JETBLUE (538-2583).
 Customers who are deaf or hard of hearing or who have a speech disability can call our toll-free TTY/TDD telephone number, 711.

 A child between the ages of three days old until their second birthday is considered a lap child and does not need to pay for a seat.